...

 I was homeless for several years.
 I called the one person that never gave up on me, and that was my mom, and within an hour, she was at the motel where I was staying.
 And I said yes because I didn’t know what I was doing with my life, and it was the best phone call I had ever made.

 After getting out of treatment, I did everything they told me to do.
 I got a sponsor.
 She’s still my sponsor.
 She’s taken me through the steps several times.
 I went back to school, and now I’m one semester away from finishing my Bachelor’s in social work.
-And then, I will start my Master’s in hopes to be a therapist so I can be there for others.
+And then, I will start my Master’s in hopes of being a therapist so I can be there for others.

 Being sober is the only reason that I can work towards that.”